openmusic-project/openmusic-project.github.io/openmusic/doc/om-manual/Note-Chord-Chord-seq.md

 Each chord of the chord-seq has one onset, and one offset per note.

-Legato
+### Legato

 A chord-seq has a supplemental input : the " **legato** " input.
 All chords have the same legato percentage.
 Hence, the "legato" input only accepts atoms.
 It is displayed in the score editor via the `duration` menu item of the editor control.

-This value doesn't apply to notes or chords added subsequently via the score editor.
+*This value doesn't apply to notes or chords added subsequently via the score editor.*

 ![](../res/legato.png)

-Displaying Parametric Values :
+### Displaying Parametric Values :

   * [Harmonic Objects : Note, Chord and Chord-Seq Editors](Harmonic-Obj-Editor)

-Chords and chord-seqs : Matching List Structures
+## Chords and Chord-seqs : Matching List Structures

 The list structures of each slot of a chord or chord-seq don't have to be strictly similar.
 Objects manipulate the lists assigned to each of their